Experienced Drug Defense Lawyer for Spokane and Surrounding Areas

 Proving Possession: "Actual" versus "Constructive" Possession

 Under Washington law a prosecutor can convict for possession by showing actual or constructive possession of the drug in question.
 "Actual possession" exists where drugs are in the personal custody of the individual charged with possession.
 "Constructive possession" exists where a person not in actual possession still has dominion and control over the object or place where the police found the drug.
 Police and prosecutors often try to charge a person with possession of a drug simply for being present where the drug was found.
 This is improper.
 The State Supreme Court was very clear in State v.
-Jones, explaining: "mere proximity is not enough to establish possession".
+Jones, explaining: "mere proximity is not enough to establish possession."
 In my practice this often arises in situations when drugs are found in a vehicle that has more than one occupant.
 The police will often attempt to charge the driver or the owner of the vehicle without any proof that the drugs belonged to any one person.
 Likewise, an occupant of a car will often be charged simply because the drugs were under his or her seat.
 It is the job of a defense lawyer to bring a motion to dismiss such charges if the circumstances are right.
 It is important to note the failure of the police to finger print the packaging containing the drug.
 Under Washington law, a person must "knowingly" possess the drugs to be convicted.
-In my practice, I often see young people charged with a drug possession simply for being in a vehicle that contains drugs in someone else pocket, purse or backpack.
+In my practice, I often see young people charged with a drug possession simply for being in a vehicle that contains drugs in someone else's pocket, purse or backpack.
 No person can vouch 100% for every single person they ever road in a car with.
 Under Washington law, there is really no distinction in the penalty or sentence as to whether the possession was actual or constructive.

 Identification of the Drug

 Police officers often conduct a "field test" of a suspected drug when making an arrest.
 However this "field test" is not sufficiently reliable to be admissible in court.
 It is the prosecutor's job to prove beyond a reasonable doubt that the substance in question was, in fact, a controlled substance.
 It is the job of a criminal defense lawyer to make sure such tests are accurate.
 The testing is usually done by a chemical analysis.
 Sometimes with marijuana, a microscopic visual observation is done by a qualified marijuana "leaf technician."
 It is important that the defense lawyer check to make sure that the chain of custody is preserved when the drug is shipped to the lab for testing.
 When an analysis is done, it is not enough for the analyst to simply mail the results back to the prosecutor.
 Under the case of Melendez-Diaz v.
 Massachusetts, a lab analyst must come in person to testify at the jury trial unless the defendant waives that right.
-This requirement can often be used as bargain chip in plea negotiations.
-The prosecutor might have an air tight case against a defendant, but the government typically does not want to incur the expense of bring witnesses to court.
-Jurisdictions such as Ferry County, Stevens County, and Okanogan County typically rely on drug test analysts from Spokane to make the trip to court.
+This requirement can often be used as bargaining chip in plea negotiations.
+The prosecutor might have an air tight case against a defendant, but the government typically does not want to incur the expense of bringing witnesses to court.
+Jurisdictions such as Whitman County, Stevens County, and Lincoln County typically rely on drug test analysts from Spokane to make the trip to court.
 Sometimes, by the time the case goes to trial, a lab analyst has moved on to employment elsewhere.

 In some jurisdictions, drug court programs have been set up to specifically address felony charges that have come about due to drug addiction.
 Although programs vary, drug court is typically available for drug offenses and non-violent crimes.
 There is an intense level of monitoring and personal attention in drug court.
 Successful participants can request that their charge be dismissed upon completion.
 The jurisdictions of Ferry County, Stevens County, and Pend Oreille County do not currently have drug court.
 Drug court programs exist in Okanogan County and Spokane County.